Horsens: Sport

-Horsens is the home to professional football club AC Horsens who play in the Danish Superliga.
+Horsens is the home to professional football club AC Horsens who play in the Danish 1st Division.
 Their home ground is the 10,400 capacity CASA Arena Horsens.

 From 2015 to 2018, the CASA Arena hosted motorcycle speedway, when it held the Speedway Grand Prix of Denmark, taking over as host from the Parken Stadium in Copenhagen, which had held the Speedway Grand Prix event from 2003 to 2014.
 Frederikslyst Speedway was another speedway venue located approximately 8 kilometres south west of the town, off the Frederikslystvej in the forest.
 It held the final of the Danish Individual Speedway Championship in 1995.

 Horsens is also home to professional basketball team Horsens IC who play in Basketligaen.
 The team plays at Forum Horsens which has a capacity of 3,300.
 The team has won the league 6 times most recently in 2014–15 and 2015–16 as well as winning the Danish Men's Basketball Cup 3 times most recently in the 2014–15 season.

+The local handball club HH Elite has played in the top division on several occations.
+In 2004 they won the Danish Women's Handball Cup.